dkkloimwieder/pg-todo-tutorial/pg-todo-tutorial_section-3a.md

 [cors]: https://expressjs.com/en/resources/middleware/cors.html

-There are also two additional options in `server/postgraphile.js`, `simpleCollections: 'only'` and `graphileBuildOptions: { pgOmitListSuffix: true }`.
-Feel free to add/subtract these incrementally and then execute queries against them to see what they are up to. `simpleCollections: 'only'` will remove the node/edges structure of the graphql queries.
-The results are less verbose and leave us with simply `todo` where we would have previously had `node: {todo}`.
-Our `todos` query becomes `todosList` and so `graphileBuildOptions: { pgOmitListSuffix: true }` removes the list suffix.
-With the combination of the two options we now get and array of todos from `todos` query. `classicIds: true` replaces `nodeId` with `id` and `id` with `rowId`.
-This will simplify our life with Apollo a little later as Apollo (appropriately) uses the `id` field to identify and cache our data and in the case of graphql this is actually what we were previously calling `nodeId`.
-Note that none of these options are specifically neccesary, but enabling them allows our code on the frontend to be a little cleaner.
-Make sure that you run a few queries and look at the documentation in graphiql before proceeding.

 Now, before we dig into the client let's take a moment and explore how we might implement queries with dynamic input in `graphiql` before we start hard coding the queries in `client/src/graphql.js`.
 In `server/postgraphile.js` we have a couple settings that allow us to continue to experiment in graphiql `graphiql: true` and `enhanceGraphiql: true`.
 Go ahead and browse to `127.0.0.1:4000/graphiql` (PORT is set in .env and unless you have changed it, will be 4000).
 In the second column/pane of the graphiql interface lets define a new query which will take a variable as its argument (and note the new `rowId` and `id` fields):

 ```gql